ksheerasagar17/mockingbird/README.md

 # Synopsis

-Mockingbird is a simple ASP.Net web application to help developer’s setup mock endpoints quickly for development and testing purposes.
-After deploying this ASP.Net website on a web server; developers can quickly create new RESTful api endpoints which spit out the same response as original endpoint.
-These are useful especially when downstream applications are down because of maintenance or in case of any other failures.
+Mockingbird is a simple ASP.Net web application that allows developers to quickly create mock endpoints for development and testing.
+Developers can quickly create new RESTful api endpoints that spit out the same response as the original endpoint after deploying this ASP.Net website on a web server.
+These are especially useful when downstream applications are unavailable due to maintenance or other failures.

 # Usage example